-In August 2018, the FASB issued guidance which modifies the disclosure requirements for fair value measurements.
+In August 2018, the FASB issued guidance which modified the disclosure requirements for fair value measurements.
 The guidance is effective for the year ended December 31, 2020.
-The Company adopted this guidance which was properly reflected in the consolidated financial statements.
+The Company adopted this guidance and it was properly reflected in the condensed consolidated financial statements.
 There were no material changes to the prior disclosure.